 - Hardcover: 272 pages

 Cut a Pine board on a table saw or using a chop saw, and the only real resistance is a knothole.
-Cut an Oak board and the whole thing is a challenge, and you get burn marks at the knot holes from the blade slowing and slightly binding.
+Cut an Oak board, and the whole thing is a challenge, and you get burn marks at the knot holes from the blade slowing and slightly binding.
 Poplar is challenging to cut, too.
 Just how the boards run across the saw can give you some clues.
 Redwood chips quickly and gets those little pokey bits when using a chop saw; Red Maple doesn’t (at least in my limited experience).

 The other thing I started to notice is the smell of the wood.
 This is usually when I’m sanding them, but sometimes with cutting too.
-You’ll DEFINITELY know when you get a Pine pallet – you sand over a knothole, and you get that amazing Pine-sap smell!
+You’ll DEFINITELY know when you get a Pine pallet – you sand over a knothole, and you get that fantastic Pine-sap smell!
 Sanding or cutting Oak boards makes me think of barbecue since we use Oak for cooking.
 Have an Oak pallet board get stuck on a band saw, or when the circular or table saw struggles with a knot, and I’m hoping it’s dinner time!
 PS – Avoid Oak sanding if you’re on a diet, haha!
 Redwood smells a tiny bit like cedar TO ME – but don’t be upset if you don’t agree – it’s OK!

 - Firefly Books